anhtuank7c/learn-python/README.md

   # basic initializer, this is called when this class is instantiated.
   # methods (or objects or attributes) like: __init__, __str__, __repr__ etc... are called
   # special methods (sometime called dunder methods)
-  # you should not invent such names on your own
   def __init__(self, id):
     # assign the argument to the instance's id attribute
     self.id = id